opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![CPU Time by Container and Pod](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/line_chart.png){:class="img-centered"}

-We get a line of the cpu time used by time interval for each container.
+We get a line of the CPU time used by time interval for each container.
 The labels consist of the pod name first and the container name second.
 We can control this ordering by the ordering of our aggregations.
 Similar to TSVB, we have a problem to distinguish long labels in the legend.